1601-mma2013/The-Journey-of-Life/README.md

 ### c.
 Stakeholder Interviews (internal / external)

-Product vision
+Product vision:
-Users are able to observe the condition of their children with autism all the time.
+Users are able to observe the conditions of their children with autism all the time.

 ####Risks

-- Information does not updated in every moment.
+- The notifications cannot reached to the users when the device or the users' phones is out of battery.
 - Users do not notice the messages when they are answering a call.

 ####Obstacles

-- Accuracy of EDA and activities track
+- Needs to be in a good phone service range.

 ####Constraints

-- Missed out on sending notifications.
+- The app cannot call out if in a bad phone service range.
 - The app is useless if secondary users do not wear the wristband.

 ####Opportunities

-- Minimize the time needed to send notifications.
+- Parents can get to know their children's condition in real-time.

 ### d.
 User observations